-If you have ever made gravy and tried to add just a touch of flour to thicken it has quickly found out that the flour will clump.
+If you have ever made gravy or tried to thicken a soup, and tried to add just a touch of flour to thicken it.
+I bet you quickly found out that the flour will clump.
 Rather than thicken your sauce, you will end up using a strainer to strain our the flour that you just added.
-However, combining the flour with a melted fat, such as butter first; you will end if up a beautiful thickened sauce or gravy and no lumps.
+Let’s Fix that.
+By combining the flour with a melted fat, such as butter first; you will end up with a beautiful thickened sauce or gravy and no lumps.

 Teaching my Husband How to Make Roux

 Roux is pronounced “roo”.
 This is probably one of the first things that I showed my husband how to make.
 Making roux is an essential skill any cook should learn to master.
 Believe me, my husband does not cook much.
 If I can get him to master this, you can too with just a bit of practice.

 Roux consists of the combination of just 2 ingredients in equal portions.
 Cooking times will create a lighter or darker roux and each has its own flavors.